Embedding normed linear spaces into C(X): The embedding theorem

 \section{The embedding theorem}

 Here we prove our embedding theorem.
-The proof requires the theory of the Stone--\v{C}ech compactification (besides a critical use of the Hahn--Banach theorem) as the main ingredient.
+The proof uses only some basic facts from the theory of the Stone--\v{C}ech compactification besides an appeal to the Hahn--Banach theorem.

-\begin{theorem} Let $X$ be a normed linear space.
-Then $X$ can be isometrically embedded into $C(Y)$ for a compact Hausdorff space $Y$, namely, with
+\begin{theorem} Let $L$ be a normed linear space.
+Then $L$ can be isometrically embedded into $C(Y)$ for a compact Hausdorff space $Y$, namely, for